François-Vincent Raspail

-François-Vincent Raspail, L.L.D., M.D. (/fr/; 25 January 1794 – 7 January 1878) was a French chemist, naturalist, physician, physiologist, attorney, and socialist politician.
+François-Vincent Raspail, L.L.D., M.D. (/fr/; 25 January 1794 – 7 January 1878) was a French chemist, naturalist, medical doctor, physiologist, lawyer, and socialist politician.

 Biography

 Raspail was born in Carpentras, Vaucluse.
 A member of the republican Carbonari society and Freemasonry, where he met François Arago, Victor Schoelcher and Auguste Blanqui, Raspail was imprisoned during Louis Philippe's reign (1830–1848) and was a candidate for presidency of the Second Republic in December 1848.
 However, he was then involved in the attempted revolt of 15 May 1848 and in March 1849 was again imprisoned as a result.
 After Louis Napoleon's 2 December 1851 coup, his sentence was commuted to exile, from which he returned to France only in 1862.
 In 1869, during the liberal phase of the Second Empire (1851–1870), he was elected deputy from Lyons.
 He remained a popular republican during the French Third Republic after the short-term Paris Commune in 1871.